What kind of opportunities are available when deer hunting in New York?

-Steuben, Cattaraugus, and Allegany Counties in the western part of the state are your best bets for deer hunting New York.
-They have the high deer densities, plenty of public land, and traditionally have the highest deer harvests in the state.
-The Adirondack National Park may be the best known park for deer hunting New York, but these are the best known counties, and right now, the Western part of the state is producing the greatest amount of big deer.
+New York is more than just the Adirondacks.
+The western counties of Steuben, Cattaraugus, and Allegany are your best bets for deer hunting in New York.
+They possess higher deer densities and plenty of public land.
+In addition, they traditionally have the highest deer harvests in the entire state.
+The Adirondack National Park may be the most well known park for deer hunting in New York, but right now the western part of the state is producing the greatest amount of big deer.

 What many people don’t realize is how many suburban hunting opportunities New York has to offer.
 Westchester County north of New York City and Suffolk County on Long Island are two great examples of suburban places worth hunting.
 The people of Westchester County have money and lots of it.
 This equates to giant mansions with botanical gardens, suburban subdivisions with manicured lawns, and small woodlots in between.